-We have shown that a certain class of deep ReLU neural networks can express viscosity solutions of linear partial integrodifferential equations without the CoD.
+We have shown that a certain class of deep ReLU neural networks can approximate viscosity solutions of a suitable class of linear partial integrodifferential equations without the CoD.
 In addition, we have shown that deep ReLU NNs can approximate expectations of certain path-dependent functions of stochastic differential equations with jumps without the CoD.
-Due to the rather weak assumptions (global Lipschitz and polynomial growth of the characteric triplets of the (Feller-)Lévy process), the main results on DNN expression rate bounds comprise a large number of special cases: pure diffusion, linear advection and pure jump.
+Due to the rather weak assumptions (global Lipschitz and polynomial growth of the characteristic triplets of the (Feller-)Lévy process), the main results on DNN expression rate bounds comprise a large number of special cases: pure diffusion, linear advection and pure jump.

 The present analysis can also serve as building block in the analysis of nonlinear cases, as considered e.g. in [BBP97].
 There, Feynman-Kac type representations of viscosity solutions of semilinear parabolic PDEs with integrodifferential terms have been established via backward SDEs with jumps.
+The present analysis constitutes, together with a so-called Picard-iteration approach of [BGJ20], [BHH+20], [EHJK19], [HK20] a foundation to develop high-dimensional approximation bounds to certain nonlinear PIDEs, such as the recent work [NW22].